 - URL for the journal’s aims and scope

 - URL for the journal’s instructions for authors page (you can find some key author instruction dos and don’ts here)

 Once you know that your journal(s) meet all of the core DOAJ indexing criteria, you’re ready to apply.
 In this section, we overview the application and review process.

-It’s also important to note that you will have to submit a separate application for each of the OA journals you publish to prove that each journal meets the DOAJ criteria.
+It’s important to note that you will have to submit a separate application for each of the OA journals you publish to prove that each journal meets the DOAJ criteria.
 So getting one journal indexed in the DOAJ doesn’t mean that any other journal you publish will automatically be admitted.

 You can access the DOAJ Journal Application form here.